 - Open with questions to engage the reader

-- The title and opening questions should clearly convey what the blog post is about
+- The title and opening questions should clearly convey what your contribution is about

 - Don’t try to cover too much; keep to one basic idea or technique